Afrim Tovërlani

 Tovërlani has also worked as a sports editor for the Kosovar daily newspaper Express.

+Early life

+Afrim Toverlani born and raised in Pristina, where he attended elementary school, high school, then he attended the University of Prishtina and earned a degree in Physical Education and Sports.

 Playing career

 Club

 Afrim Tovërlani became a famous football player in Kosovo while playing for Prishtina where he had an illustrious career.
 He made seven Yugoslav First League appearances for the club.

 International

 On 1 February 1993, Tovërlani received a call-up from Kosovo for a friendly match against Albania, and made his debut after being named in the starting line-up.

 Managerial career

 In his career as a coach in Kosova Superleague, Tovërlani won 4 titles: